|

 gone to hell and hadn't realized it quite yet, but no one was prodding me

-in the ribs with a fork and yelling at me to "shovel harder!" so I figured
+in the ribs with a fork and yelling at me to "shovel harder!" so

 I was still in Minnesota.
 It's not really fair that summers in Minnesota